AvikAgarwala/Arch-Linux-Mirrorlist-Update/README.md

-# 🪞 MIRROR LIST UPDATE
+# :mirror: MIRROR LIST UPDATE

 ## This script is used to update the mirrorlist located in `/etc/pacman.d/`.